nnicandro/helm-perspective/README.md

 current `helm` source or swicth to the source's perspective whenever that seems logical to do.

-Note this package is intendd to work with `perspective` (<https://github.com/nex3/perspective-el>).
+Note this package is intended to work with `perspective` (<https://github.com/nex3/perspective-el>).